An Explicit M1 Radiation-hydrodynamics Scheme for 3D Protostellar Evolution: Abstract

 \section{Abstract}

-We present a radiation-hydrodynamics (RHD) scheme that enables three-dimensional simulations resolving both protostellar interiors and their surrounding accretion flows within a single framework, to clarify how a protostar evolves while interacting with the accretion flow.
-The method builds on an explicit M1 closure scheme with a reduced speed of light approximation (RSLA) for massively parallel computation.
+We present a radiation-hydrodynamics (RHD) scheme that enables 3D simulations resolving both protostellar interiors and their surrounding accretion flows within a single framework, to clarify how a protostar evolves while interacting with the accretion flow.
+The method builds on an explicit two-moment M1 closure scheme with a reduced speed of light approximation (RSLA) for massively parallel computation.
 Our scheme introduces a complementary non-RSLA radiation component that dominates in optically thick regions.
 This hybrid treatment restores physical energy conservation inside protostars, which would otherwise be violated under the RSLA, while retaining the advantage of large time steps.
-To overcome the limitation of the conventional M1 closure in solving radiative transfer in extremely optically thick regions inside protostars and across steep optical–depth gradients near their surfaces, we incorporate the optical–depth information of neighboring cells into the radiative transfer calculation.
-We further evolve photon number densities in addition to radiation energy densities to reconstruct an effective local spectrum on the fly without resorting to costly multi-frequency transport.
+To overcome the limitation of the conventional M1 closure in solving radiative transfer in extremely optically thick regions inside protostars and across steep optical-depth gradients near their surfaces, we incorporate the optical-depth information of neighboring cells into the radiative transfer calculation.
+We further evolve photon-number densities in addition to radiation energy densities to reconstruct an effective local spectrum on the fly without resorting to costly multifrequency transport.
 We implement this scheme in the adaptive mesh refinement code SFUMATO and verify its validity through a series of test calculations.
 As an application, we follow the early evolution of a massive protostar formed at high redshift, within a full cosmological context.
-The results reveal a continuous structure connecting the swollen protostar and its surrounding disk, which cannot be captured in conventional one-dimensional models.
-This explicit RHD scheme opens a path to studies of protostellar evolution and its interaction with the accretion flow in realistic three-dimensional environments.
+The results reveal a continuous structure connecting the swollen protostar and its surrounding disk, which cannot be captured in conventional 1D models.
+This RHD scheme opens a path to studies of protostellar evolution and its interaction with the accretion flow in realistic 3D environments.

 \keywords{\uat{Hydrodynamical simulations}{767} --- \uat{Radiative transfer simulations}{1967} --- \uat{Computational methods}{1965} --- \uat{Computational astronomy}{293}}